synapsecns/sanguine/docs/bridge/docs/rfq/Relayer/Relayer.md

   screener_api_url: 'http://screener-url' # can be left blank
   rfq_url: 'http://rfq-api' # url of the rfq api backend.
-  omnirpc_url: 'http://omnirpc' # url of the omnirpc instance, please reference [this](../../Services/Omnirpc) for proper configuration
+  omnirpc_url: 'http://omnirpc' # url of the omnirpc instance, please reference the Omnirpc section under Services for proper configuration
   rebalance_interval: 2m # how often to rebalance
   relayer_api_port: '8081' # api port for the relayer api